netlify-templates/victor-hugo/site/content/_index.md

     The 'glue' of the Partnership is [Street Support Network](https://streetsupport.net), which has supported the charter mission from the start.
-Their team host the two paid Partnership roles and they are part of the driving group.
-They facilitate the network, help connect people, and communicate between the partnership and out to others in the city through their website, app and other channels.
+Street Suuport host the two paid Partnership roles and are part of the driving group.
+They facilitate the network, help connect people, and communicate between the Partnership and out to others in the city through their website, app and other channels.